Triggerise/triggerise.github.io/join-us.markdown

 Title: Join | Triggerise
 Splash-image: "/uploads/join_image.jpg"
 Work-at-Triggerise:
-- Image: "/uploads/Joana%20Pereira%20.jpg"
-  Quote: ' "We come from different cultures and backgrounds; what unites us is our open-mindedness and drive for impact.
+- Quote: ' "We come from different cultures and backgrounds; what unites us is our open-mindedness and drive for impact.
 You can choose your own working conditions and we give our teams a lot of space.
 We trust you know best and are not afraid to let you try something new!
 This is how we pioneer and create more impact every day."'

+Video:

 Open-positions-text: "### We’re an energetic bunch of global pioneers on a mission to get things done and do them well.
 We’re ever open-minded and highly impact-driven,